gipsi/gipsi.github.io/README.md

 Learnt some basic use of google analytics watching their tutorial videos then installed it by adding a script tag they gave me to paste in.
 Now it's all about learning how to read and use the analytics software.

+The code looks quite different.
+Much easier to read in the browser with 'view source'.